MPhillips55/Data-Visualization/readme.md

 ## To run the code locally:
   * Clone the repo
-  * load index.html in your browser (chrome or firefox suggested)
+  * load index.html in your browser (chrome or firefox suggested), ensure the data file is in the same folder with index.html

 SUMMARY: I chose the Prosper Loans dataset which I was familiar with from previous projects.
 One aspect of the data that interested me was how occupations were related to APR's.